Teaching and Teacher Leadership

 The entry requirements for postgraduate degrees will vary depending on the level of qualification, the course and the university.
 In most cases, you will need to have completed an undergraduate degree in order to obtain a postgraduate degree, although some postgraduate qualifications may accept students who have a suitable level of work experience in the subject area.

-Higher postgraduate level qualifications, such as a PhD will usually require you to have both an undergraduate and postgraduate degree in order to have a place on the course.
+Higher postgraduate level qualifications, such as a PhD, will usually require you to have both an undergraduate and postgraduate degree in order to have a place on the course.
 You should always check the specific course requirements when choosing a postgraduate degree.

-Postgraduate degrees: summary
+Postgraduate degrees: a summary

 A postgraduate degree is an excellent way to specialise, retrain and develop new skills in your chosen subject and career path.
 Postgraduate degrees tend to be shorter than undergraduate degrees, letting you efficiently gain further qualifications once acquiring basic academic skills from an undergraduate degree.

-Further postgraduate study gives students the opportunity to learn and gain a deep understanding of their chosen subject and is well worth the time and money .
-Having a postgraduate qualification can also help improve your future career prospects, since you have demonstrated both a deeper understanding of a subject area, and a determination to complete further academic studies.
+Further postgraduate study gives students the opportunity to learn and gain a deep understanding of their chosen subject and is well worth the time and money.
+Having a postgraduate qualification can also help improve your future career prospects, since you have demonstrated both a deeper understanding of a subject area and a determination to complete further academic studies.

 Our bursary winner & funding opportunity